News

 Job Creation and Reduced Dependency

-This initiative is projected to create over 1,000 skilled jobs by 2027, supporting India’s electronics manufacturing goals.
-A key aim is to decrease India’s reliance on imported XR components by 40–50%, positioning the nation as a global export hub.
+This initiative is expected to generate over 1,000 skilled jobs by 2027, aligning with India’s goals to strengthen its electronics manufacturing sector.
+A key objective is to reduce the country’s reliance on imported XR components by 40–50%, positioning India as a self-sufficient and globally competitive player in the XR market.

 Impact on Key Sectors

-With the global AR/VR market expected to exceed $150 billion by 2030, this partnership positions India at the forefront of XR innovation, production, and export leadership.
+With the global AR/VR market projected to exceed $150 billion by 2030, this partnership positions India at the forefront of XR innovation, production, and export leadership.
+By focusing on domestic manufacturing and reducing dependency on imports, India can tap into the growing demand for XR technologies and establish itself as a key player in the global market.